otrv4/otrv4/architecture-decisions/002-key-management.md

 secrecy (in the form of per-message forward secrecy).

-As OTRv4 supports an out-of-order network model, message keys should be stored for a reasonable amount of time so skipped messages can be decrypted.
-Implementers should, nevertheless, be careful around the storage of message keys as attackers can try to cause denial-of-service (by storing large amounts of message keys), or to try to capture and retroactively decrypt messages.
+As OTRv4 supports an out-of-order network model, message keys should be stored for a reasonable amount of time so skipped (delayed or out-of-order) messages can be decrypted.
+Implementers should, nevertheless, be careful with the storage of message keys as attackers can try to cause Denial-of-Service attacks (by, for example, forcing to store large amounts of message keys), or try to capture and retroactively decrypt messages.

 Sent data messages can always have a type 7 TLV attached.
 In the case of the receiver, this participant is never sure of when a message corresponding to a